havet/Dicelist/README.md

 corresponds to a word in the short list.

-If you get some words you don't recognize in your password, or don't know what they mean: look them up in a dictionnary or search for them on the internet to learn what they stand for.
+If you get some words you don't recognize in your password, or don't know what they mean: look them up in a dictionary or search for them on the internet to learn what they stand for.
 They will then be more easy for you to remember.

 A passphrase consisting of 6 random words from the default list or 8 random